newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/architect-are-exam.md

 callToActionText: Apply for My ARE
 agencyId: nj-consumer-affairs
 agencyAdditionalContext: Board of Architects
----
+summaryDescriptionMd: >-
   You can only practice as an architect once you pass the Architect’s Registration Exam (ARE) and are approved by the New Jersey Board of Architects.
 ---

-### Eligibility Criteria
+## Eligibility Criteria

 - An approved architect license application

-### Application Requirements
+## Application Requirements

 - Applicable fees paid